benbaker76/zxnext_sfx/README.md

 ## Thanks

+- [Michael Ware](https://www.rustypixels.uk/) for innumerable help with the Next hardware and z80 asm
 - [Sefan Bylund](https://github.com/stefanbylund) for his z88dk examples on which these are based
-- [Michael Ware](https://www.rustypixels.uk/) for innumerable help with the Next hardware and z80 asm
+- [Shiru](https://shiru.untergrund.net/software.shtml) for original ayfx player assembly code

 ## License